plotly/public-health/tutorials/ebola-outbreaks.md

 ## 1. Data

 To get started, head to Plotly’s [Chart Studio](https://plot.ly/create/) and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
 For this tutorial, we'll use the Ebola Outbreak dataset from [Nature: Science Direct](http://go.nature.com/2zKJN9u).
-Simply, copy the URL (https://plot.ly/~public.health/8.csv) or open the [dataset](https://plot.ly/~public.health/8) and click **'Fork & Edit'** to begin.
+To begin, simply view the [dataset](https://plot.ly/~public.health/8) and click **'Fork & Edit'** to begin.
+The Chart Studio ought to open and you're all set to go.

 ![Fork and Edit](../screencasts/ebola-outbreaks/atlas/fork-and-edit.png)

-If you choose the latter, the Chart Studio ought to have opened and you're all set to go.
-If the former, navigate to the [Chart Studio](https://plot.ly/create/) and click **'Import'**, **'By URL'**, and then paste in the **URL** (https://plot.ly/~public.health/8.csv).
+Alternatively, navigate to the [Chart Studio](https://plot.ly/create/) and click **Import**, **By URL**, and then paste in the **URL** (https://plot.ly/~public.health/8.csv).

 ![Add Data](../screencasts/ebola-outbreaks/atlas/add-data.png)

 ## 2. Create a Chart

-To visualize Ebola outbreaks from 1973 to 2013, we'll create three individual charts: (1) an outbreak location atlas chart, (2) a scatter plot looking at deaths per outbreak, and (3) a table to display all outbreak data.
+To visualize Ebola outbreaks from 1973 to 2013, we'll create three individual charts: (1) an outbreak location atlas map, (2) a scatter plot looking at deaths per outbreak, and (3) a table to display all outbreak data.
 In the section below, we'll look at how to make each of the charts.

 ### 2.1.
-Outbreak Location Atlas
+Outbreak Location Map

 ##### 2.1.1.
 Create
 Now that we have the data added to the grid, we can select our chart type.
 To do so, select *Graph* on the left-hand side, then *Create*.
 Click *Chart Type*, and **Atlas Maps** from the *Maps* column.